SNAP Benefits in Wisconsin: How to Apply and Qualify

 • Vitamins, medicines, and supplements

-• Non-food items like pet foods, cleaning supplies, and cosmetics
+• Non-food items like pet food, cleaning supplies, and household goods

 How to Manage Your SNAP Benefits